chroadhouse/Netflicks/README.md

 ## Technologies
 This will be done using HTML, CSS, JavaScript, PHP and MySQL.
 These are the languages that will be used to create this site.
-HTML - Setting the webiste out and creating the components that will be used CSS - Styling the HTML to create a professional evniroment JavaScript - Front end validation on any search terms PHP - All actions in back end such as sanatizing data, encrypt/decrypt data, sorting data and running queries MySQl - Used to access the database and retreve data to be used on the site.
+HTML - Setting the webiste out and creating the components that will be used.
+CSS - Styling the HTML to create a professional evniroment.
+JavaScript - Front end validation on any search terms.
+PHP - All actions in back end such as sanatizing data, encrypt/decrypt data, sorting data and running queries.
+MySQl - Used to access the database and retreve data to be used on the site.

 ## Setup